Crockpot refried beans require no soaking. They’re easy to make and taste way better than beans from a can!

-- 2 teaspoons salt (more to taste)
+- 2 teaspoons kosher salt (more to taste)

-- 2 teaspoons ground black pepper
+- 2 teaspoons coarse ground black pepper

-- 1 teaspoon ground cumin powder
+- 1 teaspoon ground cumin

-- 1/2 teaspoon crushed red pepper flakes (more or less to taste)
+- ½ teaspoon crushed red pepper flakes (or to taste)

-- 1/4 teaspoon smoked paprika
+- ¼ teaspoon smoked paprika

-- 9+ cups of water
+- 10 cups water (more if needed)

-- Reserving the liquid, strain the beans out into a large bowl.
-Mash with a potato masher.
+- Reserving the liquid, strain the beans out into a large bowl (see note).
+Mash with a potato masher or immersion blender.
 Add the reserved liquid until you reach the consistency you desire.